bkginn/bginn/content/IntroductionPost.md

 ## Interesting Facts About Me
 I love fall and Halloween, so I am very excited that September is almost here.
 I love spending time outside and traveling (when we used to be able to do that).
 I am very excited that my family is getting a new French bulldog puppy named Nigel this weekend.
 I currently have two English bulldogs named Quincy(8) and Oscar(3).
 Another interesting fact is that my neighborhood is full of stray cats and I recently found a litter of kittens living in the sewer/run off drain right next to my house.
 I have seen 3 kittens at once so far, but I am not sure how many there actually are.

-*There is a little bit about me, I hope everyone has a great semester!*
+*There is a little bit about me, I am excited to learn more about everyone in this class and I hope everyone has a great semester!*